Ontario Student Assistance Program: Repayment

 This is a 6-month grace period.

 Recipients of OSAP can expect to start repaying their loan at the end of the 7th month after they leave school.

-Grace Period Extensions
+Grace period extensions

 If a student has recently completed their studies, they can apply to have their grace period extended for an additional six months through one of these two programs:

 One-Year OSAP Grace Period for Entrepreneurs: for the owner or joint owner of an eligible new business located in Ontario.

 One-Year OSAP Grace Period for Not-for Profit Employees: for borrowers working at an eligible not-for-profit organization in Ontario.

-How to repay OSAP loans
+Loan repayment process

 Within 6 months of leaving school, OSAP recipients will get a package in the mail from the National Student Loans Service Centre (NSLSC) that tells them: